tfpractice/todoStitch/README.md

  - the document _prior to the operation_ was owned by the current
  -  the document is newly inserted

+Finally, we should add some field_specific validations to protect against invalid updates.

 ## Validations
 Validation rules apply to update and insert operations.
 If the update and insert operations do not pass the validation rule, MongoDB Stitch fails the operations.
 We will apply a field specific validation to the `owner_id` field of our `items` collection.
 Its default declares an update or insert to be valid if the resulting document's `owner_id` field matches the current user or is no owner_id field existed at all.